Terina-Arona-Haua/Terina-Arona-Haua/README.md

 - 👋 Hi!
 - 💕 I love cats, gaming and new friends
-- 🌱 I’m currently building up my skills in Javascript
+- 🌱 I’m currently building up my skills in Javascript, React, Typescript and Testing
 - 🔬 I'm also learning three.js and C#
 - 📫 [Connect with me!](https://www.linkedin.com/in/terina-arona-haua/)